Mark S. Kamlet

 Arti K. Rai

-Arti Rai, Elvin R. Latty Professor of Law and faculty director of The Center for Innovation Policy at Duke University School of Law, is an internationally recognized expert in intellectual property law, innovation policy, administrative law, and health law.
-Professor Rai’s current work focuses on the intersection of trade secrecy incentives and explainability in artificial intelligence-enabled health care delivery.
-From 2009 to 2010, Professor Rai served as the administrator of the Office of External Affairs at the U.S. Patent and Trademark Office.
-Professor Rai has also served on the National Academies’ Committee on Understanding the Global Public Health Implications of Substandard, Falsified, and Counterfeit Medical Products (2012–2013) and on the Committee on Strategies for Responsible Sharing of Clinical Trial Data (2013–2015), in addition to reviewing reports for other committees.
-Professor Rai graduated from Harvard College, magna cum laude, with a degree in biochemistry and history (history and science), attended Harvard Medical School for the 1987–1988 academic year, and received her J.D., cum laude, from Harvard Law School in 1991.
+Arti Rai, Elvin R. Latty professor of law and the founding faculty director of the Center for Innovation Policy at Duke University School of Law, is an internationally recognized expert in intellectual property law, innovation policy, administrative law, and health law.
+Her current research focuses on incentives and pricing in life sciences innovation.
+From 2009 to 2010, Professor Rai led the Office of Policy and International Affairs at the U.S. Patent and Trademark Office.
+She has also served on the National Academies’ Committee on Understanding the Global Public Health Implications of Substandard, Falsified, and Counterfeit Medical Products (2012–2013) and Committee on Strategies for Responsible Sharing of Clinical Trial Data (2013–2015), in addition to reviewing reports for other committees.
+Professor Rai graduated from Harvard College, magna cum laude, with a degree in biochemistry and history (history and science); attended Harvard Medical School for the 1987–1988 academic year; and earned a J.D., cum laude, from Harvard Law School in 1991.

-Joel Waldfogel is associate dean of MBA Programs and the Frederick R. Kappel Chair in Applied Economics, Strategic Management, and Entrepreneurship at the Carlson School of Management of the University of Minnesota.
-His main research interests are industrial organization and law and economics, and he has conducted empirical studies of price advertising, media markets, the operation of differentiated product markets, and issues related to digital products, including piracy, pricing, and revenue sharing.
+Joel Waldfogel is associate dean of MBA and MS Programs and the Frederick R. Kappel Chair in Applied Economics, Strategic Management, and Entrepreneurship at the Carlson School of Management of the University of Minnesota, an affiliated faculty member in the Economics Department and the Law School, and a Research Associate of the National Bureau of Economic Research.
+His main research interests are industrial organization and law and economics, and he has conducted empirical studies of price advertising, media markets, the operation of differentiated product markets, and issues related to digital products, including piracy, pricing, revenue sharing, and the value of new products.
 Dr. Waldfogel previously served as a member on the National Academies’ Committee to Improve Research Information and Data on Firearms (2001–2005) and of the Committee on the Impact of Copyright Policy on Innovation in the Digital Era (2010–2013).
 Dr. Waldfogel received a B.A. in economics from Brandeis University and a Ph.D. in economics from Stanford University.

 John T. Wilbanks is the chief commons officer at Sage Bionetworks, where he works to promote the use of technology to pool medical data, creating a commons where information is integrated and accessible.
 Mr. Wilbanks is also a Senior Fellow at Faster Cures and Founder at Consent to Research.
 He co-founded the Access to Research campaign, which resulted in increased accessibility to results of federally funded scientific research, and he started a bioinformatics company called Incellico, which became a part of Selventa in 2003.
 Mr. Wilbanks serves on the board of directors for Impact Story and the tranSMART Foundation, as well as on the advisory boards for Boundless Learning, Curious, GenoSpace, and Patients Like Me.